What are the best side hustles for women? What can moms do to make extra money?

 Kelly Snyder “teaches women how to get dressed in the morning.”
 (Or at least, that’s how she introduced herself and her work at AdoreYourWardrobe.com.)

-Her flagship product is a paid online course, but she relied heavily on free Facebook challenges to grow the business to “multiple 6-figures” in under two years.
+Her flagship product is a paid online course, and she used free Facebook challenges to grow the business.
+Revenue-wise, she reported earning “multiple 6-figures” in under two years.